Source: Android Central

 Create a mini-gaming computer

-Instead of using an app to emulate games and apps, Bliss OS makes use of a virtual machine or can be installed directly to a USB drive.
-This opens up the possibilities to use the emulator on everything from desktop PCs to Chromebooks and Windows tablets.
+Instead of using an app to emulate games and apps, Bliss OS makes use of a virtual machine or can be installed directly on a USB drive.
+This opens up the possibility to use the emulator on everything from desktop PCs to Chromebooks and Windows tablets.